JeffBriCR/flowdapp/readme.md

 - Real time payments as things get done.
 - Multiple roles and permissions.
+- Flexible workflows.
 - Multiple reward matrix for each role.
 - Custom rewards on cards.
 - Scrow contracts protect parties involved on a task.
 - Pay with any token.

+### Other ideas:

+- Private organizations and boards

 ## EOS Kanban for DACs and Open Source Projects